Internal Transfer Students

 Requirements

 Admission to the Smith School is highly competitive and based on a holistic process.
 We are searching for a diverse, engaged, and academically talented pool of students.
+The admission decision will consider academic record, co-curricular involvement, leadership experience, and honors and awards.

-Students seeking transfer admission should refer to the Limited Enrollment Program information for current UMD students for specific admissions requirements and pre-requisites.
+Students seeking transfer admission should refer to the Limited Enrollment Program information for current UMD students for specific admissions requirements and prerequisites.

 Starting for fall 2023, students with a 3.600 GPA who meet all the eligibility requirements will automatically be admitted to the Smith School School of Business.
 Please see lep.umd.edu for specific criteria and details.